naturallaw777/Sovran_SystemsOS/CONTRIBUTING.md

 ## This Github Repo

-This repo is for the development of Sovran_SystemsOS and to connect into the Github ecosystem.
-The main repo for Sovran_SystemsOS is on https://git.sovransystems.com/Sovran_Systems/Sovran_SystemsOS/src/branch/stable.
-All activity in this Github repo is tested and eventually mirrored to the main repo on Gitea, as Sovran_SystemsOS is ethos is Self-Sovereignty.
+This repo is for the development of Sovran_SystemsOS and serves as its connection to the GitHub ecosystem.
+The main repo for Sovran_SystemsOS is hosted at https://git.sovransystems.com/Sovran_Systems/Sovran_SystemsOS/src/branch/stable.
+All activity in this GitHub repo is tested and eventually mirrored to the main repo on Gitea, as the ethos of Sovran_SystemsOS is self-sovereignty.

+Please note: this repo may contain new features and code not yet in the stable branch on Gitea, and this code is not fully tested.

+Moreover, Sovran_SystemsOS has been improved with the help of AI.
+We have used Copilot to work through significant coding challenges and troubleshooting hurdles.
+We will continue to use AI to help keep Sovran_SystemsOS stable and maintained.

 ## How Can I Contribute?